dperrymorrow/re-bars/README.md

 ```
 on clicking of the button, the friend would be deleted in the parent.

+---

 ## The `{{debug}}` helper

 this helper allows you to view the state of your data in the template.

-> The debug helper is reactive by default, no watch wrapper necessary.
+> The debug helper watches by default, no watch block is needed.

 To output all data available to your tempalte, use the Handlebars `.` reference.